Wednesday, September 24, 2003

 For now, I think I'll end this with some very funny quotes from Bat-Mite on the original thread:

 Something I have seen in 90% of all the manga books I have read and in 0% of all the euro comics is an inmediately identifiable likeable character, even in the crappiest stories you KNOW the characters quickly.
-No matter if the story takes place in the kitchen sink or inside the testicles of a giant space dog.
+No matter if the story takes place in the kitchen sink or inside the testicles of a giant space dog.and:

 Man!
 I'm not kidding, but if you say Yoshitomo Yoshimoto fast, it sounds like "Yes, I drink alcohol and drive a motorcycle" in spanish ... kickass name.